-My research combines models, natural history and empirical data to investigate ecological and evolutionary processes that shape the structure and dynamics of mutualistic assemblages.
-I have a particular interest on the roles of speciation and rapid evolution as drivers of contemporary biodiversity dynamics.
+Our theoretical research aims to understand how the interplay between ecological and evolutionary processes shape the structure and dynamics of different types of species-interaction networks.
+We have a particular interest in the roles played by rapid evolution as a driver of contemporary biodiversity dynamics.

 INTERACTING INDIVIDUALS, DIVERSIFICATION AND THE EMERGENCE OF NETWORK PATTERNS